 FAQs 📖

-Want to take your Bombay Sandwich to the next level?
+Want to take your Bombay Toast to the next level?
 Try these delicious upgrades:

-Samosa Twist: Crumble a vegetable samosa and layer it into the sandwich for a spicy, flaky crunch.
+Samosa Twist: Crumble a vegetable samosa and layer it as the top layer for a spicy, flaky crunch.
 This fusion variation is often called a Vegetable Samosa Sandwich.

 Crispy Add-ons: Add a few Aloo Pakoras (potato fritters) or potato wafers (chips) for an irresistible crunch in every bite.

-These fun variations add texture and depth to the classic sandwich, making it even more satisfying! with the veggies.
+These fun variations add texture and depth to the classic Mumbai Toast, making it even more satisfying! with the veggies.

 White bread is traditionally used in a classic Bombay Sandwich and gives the most authentic flavor and texture-soft, slightly sweet, and easy to press.
 It toasts beautifully and pairs well with the spicy chutney and vegetables.

-That said, if you prefer a healthier option, multigrain, sourdough, or whole wheat bread also work well.
+That said, if you prefer a healthier option, multigrain, sourdough, hamburger buns, ciabatta bread, rye bread, or whole wheat bread also work well in this Indian Veg Toast.
 Just make sure the bread is soft enough to press and sturdy enough to hold all those flavorful layers.

-If you don’t have sandwich masala on hand, don’t worry—you can still achieve a similar flavor!
+If you don't have this special masala at hand, don't worry-you can still achieve a similar flavor!
 Simply sprinkle a mix of chaat masala and black salt over the vegetables.
-This combo brings the same tangy, salty, and slightly spicy kick that sandwich masala is known for, and it instantly elevates the taste of your Bombay Sandwich.
+This combo brings the same tangy, salty, and slightly spicy kick that sandwich masala is known for, and it instantly elevates the taste of your Bombay Veg Toast.

-If you don’t have sandwich chutney, there are plenty of flavorful alternatives you can use:
+If you don't have this special chutney, there are plenty of flavorful alternatives you can use in this Mumbai Sandwich recipe:

 Regular green chutney (made with cilantro and mint) is the closest substitute and works beautifully.